Ultrasound- and MRI-Guided Prostate Biopsy

 What is Ultrasound- and MRI-guided Prostate Biopsy?

-Biopsies are most commonly performed under ultrasound guidance.
-During the procedure, a special biopsy needle is inserted into the prostate gland through the wall of the rectum to remove several small samples of tissue for pathologic analysis.
-This method is known as transrectal ultrasound (TRUS) guided biopsy.
+Doctors most commonly perform biopsies using ultrasound guidance.
+The doctor inserts a special biopsy needle into the prostate through the wall of the rectum to remove several small samples of tissue for lab analysis.
+This is known as transrectal ultrasound (TRUS) guided biopsy.

 - if cancer is suspected at the front of the prostate gland too far away from the rectum for TRUS